nehalcanadaedu-maker/soc-soar-rdp-containment-lab/README.md

 ## 1. Project Overview

-This project demonstrates an end-to-end SOC/SOAR automation workflow for detecting, enriching, reviewing, and responding to unauthorized Remote Desktop Protocol (RDP) logins in an Active Directory lab environment.
+This project demonstrates an end‑to‑end SOC/SOAR automation workflow for detecting, enriching, reviewing, and responding to unauthorized Remote Desktop Protocol (RDP) logins in an Active Directory lab environment.

-The lab simulates a real-world security operations workflow where Splunk detects a successful RDP login from a source IP address that is not part of the approved access list.
-The alert is forwarded to Shuffle SOAR using a webhook.
-Shuffle then enriches the source IP using AbuseIPDB threat intelligence and sends the SOC analyst an approval request containing the alert details, IP reputation data, MITRE ATT&CK mapping, risk assessment, and triage checklist.
+Splunk detects a successful RDP login from an IP address outside the approved access list and forwards the alert to Shuffle SOAR via webhook.
+Shuffle enriches the source IP using AbuseIPDB threat intelligence and sends the SOC analyst an approval request containing alert details, IP reputation, MITRE ATT&CK mapping, risk assessment, and a triage checklist.

-If the analyst approves containment, Shuffle triggers a PowerShell-based Active Directory response workflow to disable the affected domain user account.
-After the response action runs, the workflow verifies the account status and generates a final Slack incident report confirming the containment result.
+If the analyst approves containment, Shuffle triggers a PowerShell‑based Active Directory workflow that disables the affected domain user account.
+The workflow then verifies the account status and generates a final Slack incident report confirming the containment result.

-If the analyst does not approve containment, the workflow does not perform any disruptive action.
-Instead, Shuffle generates a no-action Slack incident report showing that the event was reviewed, containment was rejected, and the alert should remain under monitoring or manual investigation.
+If containment is rejected, Shuffle generates a no‑action Slack report showing that the alert was reviewed, rejected, and should remain under monitoring.

-This project was designed to demonstrate the full SOC incident response lifecycle:
+The project demonstrates the full SOC incident response lifecycle:

-Detection → Enrichment → Analyst Approval → Containment Decision → Verification → Incident Reporting
+**Detection → Enrichment → Analyst Approval → Containment Decision → Verification → Incident Reporting**

+Additionally, the workflow includes **full audit‑grade logging** from Shuffle → Splunk via HEC, tracking true/false status for all major workflow steps including enrichment, Jira ticketing, user decision, AD disable action, Slack reporting, and alert status.

 ## 2. Project Objective